Probate Court

 • Limited Guardian of a Legally Incapacitated Individual - A guardian of an adult who possesses fewer than all of the legal rights and powers of a full guardian and whose rights, powers, and duties have been specifically enumerated by court order.

-• Guardian Ad Litem -- This is not a guardian in the usual sense.
-A guardian ad litem is appointed to represent the interest of a party in a proceeding before the court where that party is unable to adequately represent them self.
+• Guardian Ad Litem - This is not a guardian in the usual sense.
+A guardian ad litem is appointed to represent the interest of a party in a proceeding before the court where that party is unable to adequately represent themselves.
 The guardian ad litem may make a recommendation to the court based upon what they believe to be in the best interest of the party they represent.
 They have no authority to make decisions for the party they represent and should not be confused with a guardian.

 • Guardian of the Person - This is the guardian of a developmentally disabled person.
 Such guardians are appointed under provisions of the Mental Health Code rather than the Probate Code.
 This guardian has the care and control of the developmentally disabled person (formerly referred to as a mentally retarded adult) much as a parent would have over their child.

-• Guardian of the Estate -- This guardian has the same duties and responsibilities as a conservator except the ward is a developmentally disabled person.
+• Guardian of the Estate - This guardian has the same duties and responsibilities as a conservator except the ward is a developmentally disabled person.
 This guardian is appointed under the Mental Health Code rather than the Probate Code.

 • Plenary Guardian - This is a guardian of a developmentally disabled person who possesses the legal rights and powers of a full guardian of the person, or of the estate, or both.